willyh101/python-for-neuro/docs/getting_started.md

 ### Installing Python in 2023

-The best way to install Python now is to via a variant of the conda/Anaconda package manager, [mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html).
-This is a faster version of conda and helps significantly with installing into complicated environments with a lot of dependencies.
+The best way to install Python now is to via a variant of the conda/Anaconda package manager, [conda miniforge](https://github.com/conda-forge/miniforge).
+Miniforge is very similar to Anaconda, but uses more up-to-date and user contributed packages.
+It also includes mamba now, a faster version of conda and helps significantly with installing into complicated environments with a lot of dependencies.
 Any command you see online that uses `conda` can be replaced with `mamba` and it should work the same, just faster. **The rest of these instructions assume you are using a Mac.** Ubuntu will be very similar except generally you'll just use `apt` instead of `brew` to install things.
 Windows is pretty different-- talk to me about it.

 Step 0: If you do not have [homebrew](https://brew.sh) installed, install it with the following command in a terminal window: